If I can’t find something I am looking for, does that mean it doesn’t exist?

-Sometimes we can’t find something because we don’t know what we are looking for or we are looking in the wrong place.
-The fact that I can’t find something does not mean that the particular thing does not exist.
-Not being able to find it isn’t proof for the proposition that it doesn’t exist.
+Sometimes we can’t find something because we don’t know what we are looking for, or it could be that we are looking in the wrong place.
+The fact that I can’t find something does not mean that the particular thing does not exist, and not being able to find it isn’t proof for the proposition that it doesn’t exist.

-I don’t want to minimize or trivialize the idea of looking for God.
-It isn’t so simple.
-God isn’t like an object we might be retrieving for our spouses.
+I don’t want to minimize or trivialize the idea of looking for God, but it isn’t as simple as finding an object.
+God isn’t like something we might be retrieving for our spouses.
 God is not a person like us who could be found as we might find a lost child.

 If there is a God who created “the heavens and the Earth”, which is the Hebrew way of describing everything that exists, such a God would have to be transcendent.
-A God who created time, space and matter would have to be timeless, space-less and immaterial.
-We could not know him or “find” him quite in the same way that we might find an object or a fellow person.
-We would have to find him in some transcendent way.
+A God who created time/space and matter would have to be timeless, space-less and immaterial.
+We could not know God or “find” God quite in the same way that we might find an object or a fellow human being.

 When my wife describes for me an object she wants me to retrieve, she has a good idea where that object might be and a good picture of it in her mind.
 She is usually the one who put it there.
-I can only try to picture what she sees in her mind from the descriptions she gives me and, if I dare say, her descriptions are often lacking in detail.
+I can only try to picture what she sees in her mind from the descriptions she gives me.
+If I dare say it, her descriptions are often lacking in detail.
 (At least that’s what I maintain.)

-Similarly, there are hundreds of thousands, and millions, of people who claim to have encountered God and claim to know God, who are able to describe encounters with God period for someone who has not had the same experience or encounter.
+Similarly, there are hundreds of thousands, and millions, of people who claim to have encountered God and claim to know God, who are able to describe encounters with God to people who have not had the same experience or encounter.
 But, those of us who have not had the same encounter or experience may have difficulty picturing what they are saying and understanding what they are describing.

 I can relate this to fishing.
 There was a time in my life when I knew fish existed under the water that I could not see.
 I knew people could catch those fish.
-I had read articles about how to catch fish, the techniques to use, the lures to use, the places to look for them, but, I had never caught a fish myself.
+I had read articles about how to catch fish, the techniques and the lures to use, and the places to look for them, but, I had never caught a fish myself.
 Therefore, when I went fishing, I did not have a lot of faith in my ability to catch one.
-I would often give up too soon.
+I did not fish very long before giving up. .

-Over time, after some success, my confidence rose.
+Over time and after some success, my confidence rose.
+If I fished with an experienced fisherman, I was buoyed by his experience and confidence.
 I had much more confidence after I had some personal success catching fish myself, and I had much more patience to stick it out when the fish weren’t biting.
 I know they were there!

 The same is true of the subject of looking for God.
-There are millions of people over the centuries and even today who claim to know God, to have “found” Him in some way.
-It’s very possible that they may be mistaken, but the likelihood of being mistaken is less when there are millions then when there are only a few who make this claim.
+There are millions of people over the centuries and even today who claim to know God, to have “found” God in some way.
+It’s very possible that one person may be mistaken, but the likelihood of millions being mistaken is less than when there are only a few who make this claim.